kennethmanuel/kennethmanuel.dev/content/_index.md

-This text comes from content/_index.md

-In October 2022 I decided to that I wanted to start making a blog, while I don't have much to share but I still believes in preserving one that I do is a wise decison.
+In October 2022 I decided to that I wanted to start making a blog.
+While I don't have much to share but I still believes in preserving one that I do is a wise decison.